cferdinandi/adventure/content/adventures/ready-to-play/mermaid-rescue.md

 Many of the wooden planks are rotted.
 You're not sure they'll hold your weight.
 Others are missing entirely.
 The entire structure is listing to the right, victim to erosion and the forces of nature.
 {{%/encounter%}}

-{{%encounter order="b" title="The Apprentices" tips="" difficulty="-3" battle="Up to three adventurers: 3 Apprentices||Four or more adventurers: 6 Apprentices" success="The room secured, you notice a door you hadn't seen before.
+{{%encounter order="b" title="The Apprentices" ability="In the shadows, you detect movement out the corner of your eye." difficulty="-3" battle="Up to three adventurers: 3 Apprentices||Four or more adventurers: 6 Apprentices" success="The room secured, you notice a door you hadn't seen before.
 Thick vegetation grew down from what was left of the rotting ceiling, blocking most of it from view.
 You look at the hinges, and notice fresh metal underneath, where the grime was scraped off from someone opening the door."%}}
 You step through the collapsed entryway and glance around.
 The room smells of wet earth and decay.

 Directly ahead of you is what's left of a stone wall.
 To the left, another half-collapsed wall.
 In the back corner is what was perhaps a closet or supply room.